ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

     └── main.leo
 ```

-This change would also affect the way imports are being processed on the ASG
+This change also affects the way imports are being processed on the ASG
-level, and we'd need to add an imports map as an argument to the Leo compiler.
+level, and we need to add an imports map as an argument to the Leo compiler.
 The Leo Manifest's dependencies sections needs to be parsed and passed as
 a hashmap to the compiler: